spontus/arch-wireless/README.md

     #comment lines with #
     #coffee cafe
 ```
-if homewifi and eduroam are both in range it will connect to homewifi

 5. add your authentication-details to /etc/wpa_supplicant.conf, see https://wiki.archlinux.org/index.php/WPA_supplicant for instructions
 6. open `rc.conf` with your favorite editor, eg `sudo vim /etc/rc.conf`
 7. Paste this somewhere in the file, preferably below the `NETWORKS`-section